KEWL EXCHANGE (KWL) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 KEWL EXCHANGE Historical Price

-According to the latest data gathered on KEWL EXCHANGE live price page, the current price of KEWL EXCHANGE is 0.914757USD.
-The circulating supply of KEWL EXCHANGE(KWL) is 51.75K KWL , giving it a market capitalization of $47.34K.
+According to the latest data gathered on KEWL EXCHANGE live price page, the current price of KEWL EXCHANGE is 0.73556USD.
+The circulating supply of KEWL EXCHANGE(KWL) is 51.75K KWL , giving it a market capitalization of $38.07K.

 The KEWL EXCHANGE Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of KWL based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.